Balmain calls for peace and truth in Paris Fashion Week show

 Charles de Vilmorin — who was plucked from relative obscurity last year to head up one of Paris fashion’s most iconic houses — has a lot to prove.

 Yet de Vilmorin used that backdrop to his advantage.
 It was a dramatic take on gothic or ethereal allure.
 Models with strong kohl framing their eyes and long, spooky fingernails floated by.
-Fierce looks — like dark tailored jackets with cloche cuffs and spiked-toe stilettos — contrasted effectively with fairy-like details such as billowing diaphanous sleeves on a loose, trapeze-shaped printed silk gown in black and white.
+Fierce looks, such as dark tailored jackets with cloche cuffs and spiked-toe stilettos, contrasted effectively with fairy-like details such as billowing diaphanous sleeves on a loose, trapeze-shaped printed silk gown in black and white.

 COURREGES GOES SEXY